-The Group's activities are not subject to any significant environmental regulations under either Commonwealth or State legislation but are subject to United States Federal and Californian State legislation.
-The Board believes that the group has adequate systems in place for the management of its environmental requirements and is not aware of any breach of those environmental requirements as they apply to the Group.
+The Group's activities are subject to environmental regulations under either Commonwealth or State legislation.
+However, the Board believes that the Group has adequate systems in place for the management of its environmental requirements and is not aware of any breach of those environmental requirements as they apply to the Group.